 In our pilot program, we treated 752 women and averted 7,956 DALYs.
 In other words, every woman we treated gained back, on average, nearly 11 years of healthy life that would otherwise have been lost to living with fistula.
 Our cost to avert these DALYs made fistula surgery as cost-effective as vaccines.

-Download Our Pilot Report
+Our Pilot Program

 Learn more about how we are changing the funding model in fistula and challenging the funding paradigm of global health.